AngelEMV/SmartBuildings/README.md

 As the infrastucture is created in Azure you have to be connected to an Azure subscription (It doesn't matter if is free or pay as you go).

-Secondly infrastructure scripts are done using [Hashicorp](https://www.hashicorp.com/ "Hashicorp")'s tool called [Hashicorp](https://www.terraform.io/ "Hashicorp"), so you must have to have it installed before running the scripts.
+Secondly infrastructure scripts are done using [Hashicorp](https://www.hashicorp.com/ "Hashicorp")'s tool called [Terraform](https://www.terraform.io/ "Terraform"), so you must have to have it installed before running the scripts.

 Steps:

 Place yourself inside Infrastructure folder of GuestActionsProcessor and run ``` terraform apply ```

-Amessage like this will appear if everything goes well:
+A message like this will appear if everything goes well:

 ![Diagram](https://github.com/AngelEMV/SmartBuildings/blob/master/Assets/Infra_TerraformApplyComplete.png "Diagram")